-Abigail DeVille: No Space Hidden (Shelter) is organized by Jamillah James, ICA LA Curator.
+Abigail DeVille: No Space Hidden (Shelter) is organized by Jamillah James, Curator, Institute of Contemporary Art, Los Angeles.

 Project Room and Courtyard exhibitions are made possible, in part, by ICA LA’s Curator’s Council.

 Abigail DeVille (b.
 1981, New York, NY) received an MFA from Yale University (2011), BFA from the Fashion Institute of Technology (2007), and attended the Skowhegan School of Painting and Sculpture (2007).
 DeVille has exhibited a constellation of site-specific installations in the United States and Europe.
 Recent exhibitions include Harlem: Found Ways, Cooper Gallery at Hutchins Center, Harvard University, Cambridge, MA (2017); Urban Planning: Contemporary Art and the City 1967-2017, Contemporary Art Museum St. Louis, MO (2017); Only When It’s Dark Enough Can You See The Stars, The Contemporary, Baltimore (2016); Puddle, pothole, portal, SculptureCenter, Queens (2014); Outside the Lines, Contemporary Arts Museum Houston (2014); Fore (2012), The Studio Museum in Harlem, New York, NY (2012); Future Generation Art Prize, the Pinchuk Art Centre, Kiev, Ukraine (2012); and The Ungovernables, New Museum, New York, NY (2012), among others.